A Missed Chance for Royalty

 She wanted to scream out for them to move.
 Instead, she whimpered as she worked her way around.
 “Mer—”

 Rail was back and holding hands with Meram.
 His head was close to hers as he whispered.

 Halis saw the sweet smile on Meram’s face, the way her eyes sparkled and her back arched slightly.
 It was the same thing that Halis had dreamed about for years and, once again, she didn’t have the courage to keep going.

-Meram glanced toward her and then she turned to face Halis.
+Meram glanced toward Halis and then she turned to face her.

 Halis’s cheeks burned with humiliation.
 She held up her hands and backed away, staring in embarrassment until the crowd streamed back and broke the eye contact.
 Turning around, she sighed and trudged back to the table.

 Her mother looked at her and held out her arm.
 “Come here.”